siruguri/railsschool-catchup-rails/course_content/introduction_to_web_programming.md

 * An HTTP transaction consists of a _request_ and a _response_.
 * A request can have one of the following commands: **GET**, **PUT**, **DELETE**, **POST** (and some others we won't bother about for the purpose of this tutorial.
-* The command will point to a _resource_, which will be written in the following manner:
+* The command will point to a _resource_.

+## The Resource

+For the purpose of pretty much the rest of this tutorial, the most important aspect of the request that you need to understand is the _resource_.

+Resources in the HTTP protocol are written in the following manner:
   * A series of strings, separated by the `/` character
   * The first occurrence of a `?` character will be expected to be followed by a series of key/value pairs in the `X=Y` format
   * The first occurrence of a `#` character will be considered to mark the last part of the resource description

 The portion of the resource after the first occurrence of the `?` character is usually referred to as the _URL parameters_ or the _query parameters_.

+In the code sample **1** attached to these lessons, you can see how this convention is translated in the PHP programming language.